-This Lent season, as we approach the 2025 Federal Election, the Common Grace team is inviting our movement to walk through the last week of Jesus’ life in the gospels, reflecting on questions (and debunking myths) about justice and politics.
+During Lent 2025, as we approached the 2025 Federal Election, the Common Grace team invited our movement to walk through the last week of Jesus’ life in the gospels, reflecting on questions (and debunking myths) about justice and politics.

 In this current climate where all talk of politics seems fraught and polarising, is there common ground and a way to move forward as Christians?
 As churches feel more and more cautious to engage on public issues, how do we work together towards a better world and an integrated expression of our faith in the public sphere?